tiny-breakfast/ask-trfzb/readme.md

   a stock English class book, so questions and answers about the book are easily found.

-# to-do

-* render a fancier react component; shakapacker specific instructions here https://github.com/reactjs/react-rails what should it be? perhaps the form to input a question?

 [challenge-docs]: https://gumroad.notion.site/Product-engineering-challenge-f7aa85150edd41eeb3537aae4632619f
 [askmybook]: https://github.com/slavingia/askmybook
 [yahoo-news]: https://news.yahoo.com/top-50-books-being-used-100200591.html